 Beginning with the Class of 2019, students may nominate themselves or other students for the Pro Bono Champion Award.
 Each year, the award is given to the graduating student who best exemplifies a commitment to and the values of pro bono work.
 Factors that will be considered include but are not limited to hours spent on pro bono work during the academic year, leadership, and support for the Berkeley Law Pro Bono Program (e.g. through SLPS, BLAST, or other efforts).

 Nomination Process: Anyone in the Berkeley Law community may nominate any Berkeley Law student.
 Nominations shall be made in the form of a memo of up to two pages on why the nominee should receive the award.
 Nominees will be asked for consent to be considered, and must submit a bio, CV or resume.
-Nominations will be accepted beginning February 1, 2019.
+Nominations are currently being accepted and are due by Sunday, March 3, 2019.
+Nominations should be submitted to the Pro Bono Program Director, Deborah Schlosberg, at email@example.com.

 Eleanor Swift Award